German Australians: 19th century

 Germans formed the largest non-English-speaking group in Australia up to the 20th century.

 Old Lutherans

-Old Lutherans emigrated in response to the 1817 Prussian Union and organized churches both among themselves and with other German speakers, such as the Kavel-Fritzsche Synod.
+Old Lutherans emigrated in response to the 1817 Prussian Union, and organized churches both among themselves and with other German speakers, such as the Kavel-Fritzsche Synod.

-Although a few individuals had emigrated earlier, the first large group of Germans arrived in South Australia 1838, not long after the British colonisation of South Australia.
-These "Old Lutherans" were from Province of Brandenburg (then a Prussian province), and were trying to preserve their traditional faith.
-They emigrated with the financial assistance of George Fife Angas and the Emigration Fund.
+Although a few individuals had arrived earlier, the first large group of Germans to arrive in Australia were Old Lutherans that immigrated to South Australia in 1838, not long after the British colonisation of South Australia.
+These Old Lutherans were from the Province of Brandenburg (then a Prussian province), and were trying to preserve their traditional faith.
+They migrated with the financial assistance of George Fife Angas and the Emigration Fund.
 Not all subsequent arrivals shared this religious motivation, but the Lutheran Church remained at the centre of the German settlers' lives right into the 20th century.

 Forty-Eighters

 Forty-Eighters is a term for those who participated in or supported the European Revolutions of 1848.
 Many emigrated as a result of those revolutions.
 In particular, following the ultimate failure of the "March Revolution" in Germany, a substantial number of Germans immigrated to Australia.